 It started as a typical rainstorm.
 There was a slight breeze that carried the scent of the upcoming rain and the distant sound of thunder.
-What I didn’t expect was that mixed in with the rain was the cat and the dogs.
+What I didn’t expect was that mixed in with the rain were the cat and the dogs.
 It was literally raining cats and dogs and water.
 The animals fell out of the sky with angry thuds.
 They were dead by the time they hit the ground.
 Their eyes were milky white with a far off stare.

 When the birds started to fall out of the sky, I wasn’t shocked anymore, just amazed.
 How did they all die?
 Where did they all come from?
 Did they belong to anyone?